Bringing Unconventional Voices Into Dialogue

 Compton frequently writes and speaks about his experience with stuttering in both academic and popular outlets, from the Journal of Magazine Media to the Proud Stuttering podcast.
 He is also collaborating with fellow researchers on a study to examine if it's possible to inoculate oneself and others against stuttering stigma.

 Additionally, Compton plans to teach a class at Dartmouth on the rhetorics of stuttering.
+The class will launch in winter term of 2025.

 "This is a course designed for everyone and anyone, stutterer or not," Compton says.
 "Studying stuttering is studying communication."